rust-lang/reference/src/procedural-macros.md

 }
 ```

-#### Derive mode helper attributes
+#### Derive macro helper attributes

-Derive mode macros can add additional [attributes] into the scope of the [item]
+Derive macros can add additional [attributes] into the scope of the [item]
 they are on.
-Said attributes are called *derive mode helper attributes*.
+Said attributes are called *derive macro helper attributes*.
 These
 attributes are [inert], and their only purpose is to be fed into the derive
-mode macro that defined them.
+macro that defined them.
 That said, they can be seen by all macros.

 The way to define helper attributes is to put an `attributes` key in the
 `proc_macro_derive` macro with a comma separated list of identifiers that are
 the names of the helper attributes.

-For example, the following derive mode macro defines a helper attribute
+For example, the following derive macro defines a helper attribute
 `helper`, but ultimately doesn't do anything with it.

 ```rust,ignore